 The RUNMUS RGB K1 Gaming Headset are mediocre headphones for phone calls.
 If you need to take a call in a quiet environment like an empty meeting room or silent hallway, you'll find their has an excellent recording quality.
 However, in noisier environments, you'll be harder to understand.

 The RUNMUS K1 have a bulky, gamer-centric design.
 They look cheap, even more so than other headsets in the same price range like the Corsair HS35.
-Many of the style choices, from the fake vents on the ear cups and the spoilers on the headband, to the inconsistent RGB lighting, are questionable at best.
+Many of the style choices, from the fake vents on the ear cups and the spoilers on the headband to the inconsistent RGB lighting, are questionable at best.
 On the upside, the plastic has a semi-matte finish which is nice since it doesn't collect fingerprints.
+If you're looking for gaming headphones with more consistently performing RGB lighting, see the JBL Quantum 800.

 While the RUNMUS Gaming Headset aren't necessarily uncomfortable headphones, they're not comfortable either.
 They're quite lightweight and distribute pressure reasonably well, so they shouldn't cause much pain or fatigue even during longer gaming sessions.
 However, they have a very loose fit that tends to create large gaps around the ear cups, which is rather noticeable once they're on your head.
 Their awkward fit combined with the very cheap padding used along the headband and ear cups makes them less than ideal if you're looking for a comfortable gaming headset.